Introduction

 Copilot+PC is a somewhat different animal.
 While pretty much any PC can perform AI tasks, if the tasks are complex or if there is a lot of data to parse, especially if it’s not contained on the computer itself, it’s easy for a PC that is not enhanced with AI components to bog down or take significant time to complete the desired task.

 Copilot+ PCs contain an additional component called an NPU, or Neural Processing Unit.
-This NPU is incorporated into the CPU as with the Qualcomm Snapdragon X Elite, as well as the forthcoming AMD Ryzen 300AI series of processors.
+This NPU is incorporated into the CPU as with the Qualcomm Snapdragon X Elite, as well as the forthcoming AMD Ryzen 300AI series of processors, both capable of performing over 40 trillion operations per second.
+The NPU allows AI tasks, including those powered by small language models, to be performed directly on the device, enabling local AI processing.
+This also enhances the performance of apps, especially when using native arm versions of Windows applications.
+Copilot technology leverages advanced ai models to deliver its features.

 What Can Copilot+ Do For You?